versat/cntlm/README.md

 Default installation directories are /usr/local/sbin, /usr/local/share/man and /etc.
-Should you want to install cntlm into a different location, change the DESTDIR installation prefix (from "/") to add a different installation prefix (e.g.
+Should you want to install cntlm into a different location, change the DESTDIR installation prefix (from "/") to add a different installation prefix.
-/usr).
+To change the location of binaries and manual (from "/usr/local") use PREFIX.
 To change individual directories, use BINDIR, MANDIR and SYSCONFDIR:

     make SYSCONFDIR=/etc BINDIR=/usr/bin MANDIR=/usr/share/man
     make install SYSCONFDIR=/etc BINDIR=/usr/bin MANDIR=/usr/share/man